thejimmyg/express-mustache-jwt-signin/README.md

 ```

 Visit http://localhost:9005 and sign in with username `hello` and password `world`.

+User information in this example is loaded from `yaml/users.yml` via the
+`express-mustache-jwt-signin/lib/loadUsers` module.

+Notice that `Admin` appears in the top right if the `admin` claim is set to
+`true` in the `yaml/users.yml` file when you sign in.

 You should be able to make requests to routes restricted with `signedIn`
 middleware as long as you have the cookie, or use the JWT in an `Authorization